The diversity of human colouring is the result of thousands of years of natural selection.

-Cultural issues such as diet, clothing and shelter had an effect, but the major factor was the sun.
+Cultural issues such as diet, clothing, shelter and health had an effect, but the major factor was the sun.
 Dark skin provides protection from the sun and light skin synthesises more vitamin D when light is scarce.

 The diversity of human pigmentation largely resulted from variations in ultraviolet radiation levels experienced by different groups of people.